sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 - Routing of L3 (IPv4 and IPv6) traffic in and out of the VXLAN tunnel.
 - Overlay ECMP support.
 - EVPN ARP and ND suppression.
+- Coexistence of IPv4 and IPv6 VTEPs within the same network

 The following item will be added in the future.
 - Basic OAM support for tunnels -  tunnel operational status and statistics.